orbitdb/orbitdb/docs/ACCESS_CONTROLLERS.md

 The OrbitDBAccessController is a mutable access controller.
 Granting and revoking access does not change the address of the database.

-The identities are synced using IPFS, hence also the IPFS instance must passed as in `Identities({ ipfs })`.

 ## Custom Access Controller

 Access can be customized by implementing a custom access controller.
 To implement a custom access controller, specify: